qingy1337/gguf-tensor-overrider/README.md

 - Only supports NVIDIA
 - Only supports llama.cpp
 - Only supports GGUF files from huggingface
+- Only supports Qwen, Llama, dots, and DeepSeek architectures

 ## Can I use this code for xyz?